UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I help the team identify security requirements for our software.

 I work with the other Security Champions to:

 * Share best practice across teams
 * Create shared standards and resources
 * Run activities, events

 ## What I don’t do

 *I am concerned only with helping engineers to write create secure systems.
-There are therefore lots of security-related activities I don’t do:*
+There are therefore lots of security-related activities I don’t do.*

 I’m not an IT Security Officer